Black = Robin Murphy

 But it’s kind of strange to withhold your lectures on subjects when all people have to do is buy the books!
 I mean, there’s books out on all these subjects–cancer or whatever!
 So would you rather that people read and study on their own with no supervision?
 And let’s face it, there are people out there who are desperate!
 They’re looking for alternatives to standard medicine, there’s no homeopath in their city or state, they’re on their own…are we just supposed to forget these people?

-Apparently!
-(And by the way, I should probably mention that Robin Murphy’s entire course, and more, is available at www.homeopathic.com.
-Start with the acute prescribing seminars and work your way up to chronic prescribing.
-There are 32+ seminars for you to buy, plus Robin’s Repertory, Materia Medica and other books as well.)
+I guess so… (And by the way, I should probably mention that Robin Murphy’s course is available on his website: www.LotusHealthInstitute.com.
+Start with the acute and emergency prescribing seminars and work your way up to chronic prescribing.
+There are 32+ seminars on CD for you to buy, plus Robin’s Repertory, Materia Medica and other books as well.)

 I don’t see the world that way, I don’t see some “intellectual class” as being the only ones deserving of knowing homeopathy.
 Sure, homeopathy does attract these super intellectuals; but, homeopathy is also a medicine from the heart and feelings, a mother’s intuition…I’ll say to a mother, “What remedy do YOU think it is?”

 I do the same thing, really!
 I’m always relieved when my client knows something about homeopathy because I know the outcome of the case is going to be much better than if he or she knows nothing!
-But let me ask you about acute prescribing because I have noticed that people have a very hard time with acute cases because they’re not really sure at all what they’re supposed to pay attention to and not pay attention to.
-And some people, of course, are looking for the constitutional remedy in every case!
+But let me ask you about acute prescribing because I have noticed that people have a very hard time with acute cases because they’re not really sure at all what they’re supposed to pay attention to.
+And some people, dare I say it, are looking for the constitutional remedy regardless of what’s wrong!